JoeFriedlander/cloudDance/README.md

 cd ../backend
 npm install
 ```
 ##### 2. Create a seperate .env file for each folder and supply the values.
-The values I use locally are provided as an example
+Below are the values I use in my development environment as an example

 in `frontend/.env`
 ```